ricko2001/Genealogy-scripts/RM -Test external files/Readme.txt

 https://sqlitetoolsforrootsmagic.com/rmnocase-faking-it-in-sqlite-expert-command-line-shell-et-al/

+Notes:
+*  If there are any non-ASCII characters in the RM-Python- config.ini file, perhaps in a database path, or in ignored objects, then the file must be saved in UTF-8 format, with no BOM.

+*  If there is a difference in capitalization of file names in the database vs the file system, the file will be marked as un-referenced.

 TODO
-for files mentioned in the RM7 database, but not found at their specified location, include the database items that the file is tagged with.
+*  for files mentioned in the RM7 database, but not found at their specified location, include the database items that the file is tagged with.

+*  When no files are missing, add a line stating "None found"